 Separation Canyon Trail is a 2.8 mile moderately trafficked loop trail located near Mount Carmel, Utah that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Moderate stroll through a wide slickrock wash.
 Includes a 4th class scramble to Separation Point if desired.
 Among the twisting turns, massive sandstone slabs and vegetative plateaus of East Zion reside some of the most enjoyable backcountry adventures found anywhere in the world.
 Large canyons of solid rock drain water north toward clear creek, and south toward Parunuweap.
 The east fork of the virgin river (Parunuweap Canyon) is off limits to camping, hiking, and any form of motorized vehicles below Labyrinth Falls.
 Separation Canyon is a short hike, logging in at 2.8 miles (roundtrip), and is one of the easiest approaches to a view point looking into the Parunuweap area of Zion National Park.
 A small rock outcropping rests near the saddle, and is known as Separation Peak.
 The summit is not intended for families or children so use caution if you decide to climb to the top.